 Task mining allows businesses to understand the way they handle tasks by monitoring user interactions.
 Although it is not a popular term yet and attracts only a moderate amount of interest according to Google Trends, we expect it to gain popularity, given that it provides a more in-depth look at processes than other technologies.
 This detailed understanding can help companies improve and automate processes.
 Task mining shares similarities with process mining, but it leverages user interaction data instead of business metrics and log files to analyze processes.
-Today, many task mining vendors also offer process mining solutions in the market.
+Today, leading process mining vendors also offer task mining solutions, including them in their free trials.

 Since task mining records user interactions on the computer in real-time, it can also violate user privacy.
 Thus, these tools also need to focus on data privacy and protect users’ personal data.
 As this technology will become more popular, this issue will be one of the main challenges ahead for task mining vendors.